jflorian/doubledog-sigul/README.md

 ##### `top_dir` (required)
 Directory containing Koji's `repos/` directory.

-##### `client_ca_cert_content`, `client_ca_cert_source`
-Literal string or Puppet source URI providing the CA certificate which signed the certificated provided by *client_cert_content* or *client_cert_source*.
-This must be in PEM format and include all intermediate CA certificates, sorted and concatenated from the leaf CA to the root CA.  This certificate is used to authenticate the Sigul Bridge to the Koji Hub.

-##### `hub_ca_cert_content`, `hub_ca_cert_source`
-Literal string or Puppet source URI providing the CA certificate which signed the Koji Hub certificate.
-This must be in PEM format and include all intermediate CA certificates, sorted and concatenated from the leaf CA to the root CA.

-##### `client_cert_content`, `client_cert_source`
-Literal string or Puppet source URI providing the Sigul Bridge's identity certificate which must be in PEM format.
-This certificate is used to authenticate the Sigul Bridge to the Koji Hub.

 ##### `client_listen_port`
 TCP port number on which the Sigul Bridge expects Sigul Client connections.
 The default is `44334`.